trinitatd/smartfleet-simulation/README.md

 5. All activity is updated live on the dashboard.

-> ℹ️ Make sure to replace the Firebase config with your own if forking this project!

 ## 🌐 Live Demo

 🔗 [Click here to try the live simulation](https://trinitatd.github.io/smartfleet-simulation)